Quramy/ts-graphql-plugin/docs/CUSTOMIZE_TYPE_GEN.md

 ### Template String and Addon Factory

-The core type generator generates type files for each GraphQL template string.
+The core type generator generates type files for each GraphQL template string in your TypeScript source files.

 For example, the following `query` template string generates a type file, `__generated__/repository-query.ts` .